Yohannfra/JenRik/README.md

 # JenRik

-JenRik is a simple but powerfull testing tool.
+JenRik is a simple but powerful testing tool.

 The main idea was to write a generic binary testing tool.\
 JenRik simply parse a [toml](https://github.com/toml-lang/toml)